Masahiro Tanaka’s stellar start carries the Yankees to a 7-0 win over the Mariners

 What did those young hitters learn?

 “He doesn’t throw many fastballs for strikes, that’s what he doesn’t do,” Servais said.
-“And when you have young hitters and you are aggressive team like we, we get in those fastball counts and he has the ability to take a little off or go to the slider or the split-finger.
-He’s got a ton of experience, and he knows how to pitch.”
+“And when you have young hitters and you are an aggressive team like we are, we get in those fastball counts and he has the ability to take a little off or go to the slider or the splitfinger.
+He’s got a ton of experience and he knows how to pitch.”

 Meanwhile, Kikuchi, though he didn’t need one, was given a harsh reminder that he was facing one of the most dangerous lineups in baseball in the first two batters of the game.
 He allowed a laser of a single to D.J.
 LeMahieu to start the game and then inexplicably left a first-pitch, 91 mph fastball down the middle of the plate to the massive human that is Aaron Judge.
 That awful mistake pitch was redirected by a vicious swing and sent off the batter’s eye beyond the center-field wall.
 MLB Statcast measured the prodigious blast at 462 feet with a 114 mph exit velocity.

+“He’s a really aggressive hitter and the pitch called was a high fastball, but I kind of missed my location,” Kikuchi said through interpreter Justin Novak.

 Coming off a previous start on Aug.
-18 where he tossed a shutout in just 98 pitches vs. the Blue Jays, Kikuchi needed 29 pitches to get out of the first inning.
+18 where he tossed a shutout in just 96 pitches vs. the Blue Jays, Kikuchi needed 29 pitches to get out of the first inning.
+To his credit, he didn’t allow another run to score that inning.

 After a scoreless second inning, Kikuchi found more trouble in the third.
 And his biggest weakness – the long ball – hurt him again.
 He gave up back-to-back singles to Gleyber Torres and Gary Sanchez to start the inning.
 After a brief mound visit from pitching coach Paul Davis and interpreter Justin Novak, Kikuchi left an elevated 90 mph fastball just low enough for Brett Gardner to muscle barely over the wall in right field for a three-run homer and a 5-0 lead.